biotz/academy/docs/Examples/MQTTX/Message.md

 ```
 biotz/1/0/CUSTOMER-ID/DEVICE-ID/publish/data/MESSAGE-TYPE-INTERNAL-NAME
 ```
-Here it will be important to put the data you obtained from excel correctly.
-In CUSTOMER-ID you will have to write the id of the Customer Id that you have in the excel you obtain before, in device id, the Device Id that you have also obtained and you have in excel, publish/data leave it the same.
+Here it will be important to put the data you obtained from excel correctly.The part of biotz/1/0/ you should leave it as it is in the standard.
+In CUSTOMER-ID you will have to write the id of the Customer Id that you have in the excel you obtain before, in DEVICE-ID, the Device Id that you have also obtained and you have in the excel, publish/data you shouldn't change it, leave it as it is in the example.

 To know what to write in MESSAGE-TYPE-INTERNAL-NAME, you have to go to app.biotz.io and data ingestion flow, enter the name of the device type that you are using and look at the internal name that corresponds to it, that will be what you will have to write in topic.